Code-Institute-Submissions/ADHD-Superheros/README.md

 ## Overview:

-To create an app that encourages a positive mindset in the ADHD user by focusing on strenghts and successes as well minimzing cognitivie overload by narrowing focus on top 3 most important tasks for the day.
+To create an app that encourages a positive mindset in the ADHD user by focusing on strengths and successes as well minimzing cognitivie overload by narrowing focus on top 3 most important tasks for the day.

 ### Purpose: